Book of Durrow: History

-In the 16th century, when Durrow Abbey was dissolved, the book went into private ownership.
+At the latest by 1547, when Durrow Abbey was dissolved, the book went into private ownership; whose is unknown.
 It was borrowed and studied by James Ussher, probably when he was Bishop of Meath from 1621 to 1623.
-It managed to survive during that period despite at least one section of it being immersed in water by a farmer to create holy water to cure his cows.
 In the period 1661 to 1682 it was given to the library at Trinity College, together with the Book of Kells, by Henry Jones while he was Bishop of Meath.
-The shrine and cover was lost during the occupation by troops in 1689.